What Is an Annotated Bibliography? WATCH VIDEO

-An annotated bibliography is an alphabetical list of research sources (citations to books, articles, and documents).
+An annotated bibliography is an alphabetical list (arranged by the last name of the authro) of research sources (citations to books, articles, and documents).
 Each citation is followed by a brief (usually about 150 words or 4-6 sentences long) descriptive and evaluative paragraph, the annotation.
 The purpose of the annotation is to inform the reader of the relevance, accuracy, and quality of the sources cited.

 Creating an Annotated Bibliography

 - Find books, periodical articles, and other sources that provide useful information and ideas about your topic.
 Review these materials to make sure they are appropriate and valuable sources for your topic.

 - Create citations for each item following the appropriate style.

 - Write a concise annotation for each item (usually about 150 words or 4-6 sentences long).
 Annotations should include:

 - Main focus or purpose of the work (its relevance, accuracy, and quality of sources cited)

 - Intended audience

 Questions to ask yourself as you critically analyze the item:

 - Who is the author?
 His/her credentials?, biases?